 If there is no application filed, the C&R settlement will be the first document filed with the court.5 Therefore, the case number will be given at the time of settlement.

-If there is an attorney for the injured worker, he or she will take 15% of the total settlement amount.
+If you have an attorney, they will take 15% of the total settlement amount.

 Example: Darcy has been satisfied with the benefits provided by the insurance company for her injury.